-Prague Castle – History and views
+Prague Castle – History and Views

 The real heart of Prague Castle is the third courtyard.
 Here you can find the stunning St. Vitus Cathedral, founded by Charles IV in year 1344.
 Right next to it is the Old Royal Palace, founded in 12th century.
 It has been a seat of Czech kings for six centuries.

-St. George’s basilica is the oldest still-standing church you can find in the area of Prague Castle.
+St. George’s basilica is the oldest still-standing church you can find in the area of the Castle.
 Founded in the 10th century, it provided the place of the last rest of Czech kings until the 13th century.
 The last part of the castle frequently visited by tourists is Golden Lane.
 This tiny picturesque lane was founded in 16th century, when new walls of Prague Castle were built.
 The empty space between old early medieval wall and new wall was quickly filled up with those tiny houses, originally used as housing for Prague Castle’s archers.

-The best way to explore Prague Castle is with your guide, who can tell you many fascinating stories of what Prague Castle experienced throughout the centuries.
+The best way to explore is with your guide, who can tell you many fascinating stories of what Prague Castle experienced throughout the centuries.
 However, if you decide to go on your own, here are some basics you should know:

 Prague Castle Useful Info:

 Opening hours: Mo-Su 9am-5pm (Summer season), Mo-Su 9am-4pm (Winter season), St. Vitus Cathedral opens on Sundays at 12:am